-Capital One is one of the largest credit card issuers in the world.
-On July 29th 2019, Capital One made an announcement, confirming it is the victim of one of the largest data breaches in financial sector history, as a former software engineer for Amazon has been indicted on charges related to the hacking.
-Today, Phoenix IT services provider MyTek will discuss what information as so far been released regarding this incident.
+Capital One is one of the biggest credit card issuers in the world.
+On July 29th, 2019, Capital One confirmed that it is the victim of one of the largest data breaches in the history of the financial sector.
+A former software engineer of Amazon has been indicted on hacking charges.

-The perpetrator, Paige Thompson of Seattle, Washington, was a former software developer for Amazon Web Services (AWS), which took advantage of a firewall misconfiguration to gain access to the information, AWS confirmed Monday.
-The flaw came as a result of a setup error and not a flaw within the massively popular AWS.
+The perpetrator of the hacking incident, Paige Thompson of Seattle, Washington, was a former software developer for Amazon Web Services (AWS), who took advantage of a firewall misconfiguration to access sensitive information.
+On Monday, AWS confirmed that the flaw resulted from a setup error and not because of the AWS system problems.

-The breach happened on March 22 to 23, 2019.
-Thompson was apprehended as a result of being reported to Capital One for storing incriminating evidence on her Github and Slack accounts.
-Capital One contacted the FBI on July 19, 2019 and after a short investigation, Thompson was arrested and indicted by the Western District of Washington.
+The data breach took place from March 22 – 23, 2019.
+Thompson was arrested after being reported to Capital One for storing sensitive information on her Slack and Github accounts.
+Capital One reported the incident to the FBI on July 19, 2019.
+After a short investigation by the FBI, the Western District of Washington arrested and indicted Thompson.

-The CEO of Capital One, Richard Fairbank released the following statement:
+The CEO of Capital One, Richard Fairbank, gave the following statement:

-Capital One has said that it will inform you if you have been a victim of this massive attack, but if like many of us, too much is at stake to wait for the company to reach out to you, you can take some immediate steps to safeguard your personal information.
+Capital One says it will inform you if you have been a victim of this massive hacking incident.
+However, if the waiting time is too much before the company reaches out to you, you can safeguard your personal information through some crucial tips.

-Keeping yourself and your business secure online is more difficult than ever.
-To learn more about data security, subscribe to Phoenix IT services provider MyTek’s blog.
+Keeping your business secure online is getting challenging day by day.
+To learn more about your sensitive data, subscribe to MyTek’s blog.